CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 ## addPersons

 Creates tournament `participants` from an array of defined persons.
 Useful for adding registered persons to a tournament record.
 See **person** under **participant** in [Type Definitions](../types/typedefs#participant) for additional `person` attributes.

 :::note

-`participantIds` are unique within a tournament; `personIds` are unique to an individual, and should be identical across tournaments.
+- `participantIds` are unique within a tournament
+- `personIds` are unique to an individual, and should be identical across tournaments.

 :::

 ```js